 A Celebration of Trails and Trail Building

-For the 2014 Rail-Trail Sojourn, Rails-to-Trails Conservancy again partnered with the region's most experienced outdoor adventure company, Wilderness Voyageurs, who have 50 years of guiding experience.
+For the 2014 sojourn, RTC partnered with the region's most experienced outdoor adventure company (with 50 years of guiding experience), Wilderness Voyageurs.

 The 2013 ride began in Cumberland, Md., and focused on the many attractions both on and off the trail along the GAP.
 As well as covering the 150 miles into Pittsburgh, Pa., this Sojourn incorporated time to stop and explore natural and cultural attractions, with highlights including a rafting trip on the Youghiogeny River and a visit to Frank Lloyd Wright's famous Fallingwater.